Mile High Retina: Mark E. Patron, MD

 With these procedures, Dr. Patron uses heat (laser) or cold (cryopexy) to weld the area surrounding your tear.
 This helps to seal the tear and prevents fluid from detaching the retina.

 With prompt treatment of retinal tears, retinal detachments can be avoided.
-Book an appointment online or call the office today.
+Call the office today.